intro-to-data-science-22-workshop/19-creating-packages-pawelzik-pawelczyk/README.md

 ### Session contents

-This session will introduce you to the modern data wrangling workflow with R and dplyr.
-Data wrangling is one of the core steps in the data science workflow. dplyr is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges, including the manipulation of datasets and variables.
+This session will introduce you to the state of the art way to write your own packages in R. Yes, this is very cool.
+Writing packages (stopped here FP) is one of the core steps in the data science workflow. dplyr is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges, including the manipulation of datasets and variables.

 ### Main learning objectives